prafulljha/openhack-devops-team2/apis/poi/README.md

 # POI Service

 ## Overview
-This is the POI API.
+This is the POI API.Changing for challenge 2.

 ## Build the Application